 - Treat as a high tetanus risk wound.

-- These result from sharp or high-velocity injures.
+- IOFBs result from sharp or high-velocity injures.
 Symptoms typically include decreased or double vision.
-However, in some cases patients may have no symptoms and the foreign body may remain undetected for years.
+However, in some cases patients may have no symptoms and the FB may remain undetected for years.

 - An IOFB must be excluded in high-velocity eye injuries or where the cause/history of injury is unclear.
 If in doubt, refer.

 - Poorly tolerated - eg, organic matter (high rates of infection) or metals, particularly copper and iron (cause inflammation).

 - Well tolerated - eg, inert materials such as glass or high-grade plastic.